fornitsumfornis/Terminal-Metal/README.md

 ## Usage

 To operate, simply open up the command line and type "metal.py".
 Choose your station and headbang away!
+If you chose the install script it should be located under "Sound & Video".